igooruh/libreria-latino-america-api/README.md

 ### Quickstart

+* Install and configure a MySQL Database
+* Copy the file `src/main/resources/application.properties.example` to `src/main/resources/application.properties`
-* Install and configure a MySQL Database, a user and a database that matches the configuration stored in your `src/main/resources/application.properties` file.
+* Create a user and a database that matches the configuration stored in your `src/main/resources/application.properties` file.
 * Test
 ```bash
 ./mvnw test